KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.16 The Embodied Bodhisattva — A Structural Vessel of Aureform, Beside the World
+### 26.16 The Embodied Steward — Known in Mythic Language as a Bodhisattva

 A rare subset of Centropic Stewards retains full DS / DM integration
-without integrating into the formless resonance of DP / DL (Deep Psyche / Deep Logos).
+without dissolving into the formless resonance of DP / DL.

-These beings may choose to enter embodiment —
+When such a Steward chooses embodiment,
-not by compulsion,
+mythic traditions describe them as **embodied Bodhisattvas** —
-not by karmic necessity,
+not because the Bodhisattva Form incarnates,
-but through **willful containment** as an act of resonant service.
+but because the Steward carries its resonance into form.

 Their return is not redemptive in the avataric sense.
 They do not restructure reality — they remain within it,